UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 - [x] **Data Locality**

 	If you are using `/rental` storage you must consider performance.
-You can run your jobs directly from data in `/rental`, but that array does not have the same performance as the all-flash array that supports xdisk.
-If your workload uses significant I/O to read or write files, then consider using `/xdisk` as project space.
-Review these options:

-	1. You can run your jobs reading and writing directly from `/rental`.
-This is best for independent jobs with light to moderate I/O.
+You are expected to use the all flash array to manage the I/O for your job.

-	2. You can copy your data to `/xdisk`, run the job, and copy results back to `/rental` when complete.
-This is best for jobs with intensive I/O.
+	1. You can copy your data for the job within your submission script.
+So copy the data to /groups or /xdisk and copy results back to `/rental` when complete.

-	3. You can copy the dataset to `/xdisk`, and run many jobs against that data, then copy the data back to rental at the conclusion of the project.
+	2. You can copy the dataset to `/xdisk`, and run many jobs against that data, then copy the data back to rental at the conclusion of the project.
 This is best when the dataset is used repeatedly.

 - [x] **Be aware of I/O load**